Winn legacy continues, hospital celebrates 40 years of service

 |0

-This work, Winn legacy continues, hospital celebrates 40 years of service [Image 5 of 5], by Gustave Rehnstrom, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Winn legacy continues, hospital celebrates 40 years of service, by Patrick Young, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT